Immigration to deploy 170 personnel to airports

 It said, “Our families will suffer tremendously.
 We will have very limited resources to pay for our monthly bills and rents.
 We will face extreme difficulties in providing for the basic needs of our loved ones.
 Our children may not finish their education.”

-According to according to Red Mariñas, BI Port Operations Division chief at the NAIA, more than 3,000 BI officers areon leave as of February 17 this year, including front liners at the country’s premier airport.
+According to Red Mariñas, BI Port Operations Division chief at the NAIA, more than 3,000 BI officers are on leave as of February 17 this year, including front liners at the country’s premier airport.

 Vulnerable to terrorists